List of Nirvana in Fire characters: Consort Jing

 Consort Jing (静妃) (played by Liu Mintao) is the mother of Prince Jing.
 She has a loving, benevolent and calm personality, and is able to remain inconspicuous in the court.
 She was a traveling doctor who was later saved by Lin Shu's father.
 She was first invited into the palace by the Lin family as a physician to treat Consort Chen, who later treated Jing like her own sister.
 For many years, she lived as a concubine with little power to help her son.
 However, her personality and wisdom caught the attention of the Emperor once more, who later promoted her to Noble Consort.
-As a skilled doctor, she is able to treat many diseases, including Mei Changsu's.
+As a skilled doctor, she is able to treat many diseases.
 She was also able to deduce that Mei Changsu was Lin Shu, but chose to keep his identity a secret from her son.

-Emperor of Liang
+Xiao Xuan, Emperor of Liang

-The Emperor of Liang (梁帝) (played by Ding Yongdai) held a rebellion to take the throne by force, with the help of Lin Xie, Marquis Yan and Hua Princess Linglong.
-However, when he heard that Lin Xie and the Chiyan army were planning a rebellion, he immediately executed his old friend, his son and his subordinates.
+The Emperor of Liang (梁帝), born Xiao Xuan (萧选) (played by Ding Yongdai) held a rebellion to take the throne by force, with the help of Lin Xie, Marquis Yan and Hua Princess Linglong.
+He is very selfish and refuses to accept and learn from his mistakes.
+After he ascended the throne, he executed the Hua Tribe including Princess Linglong.
+When he heard that Lin Xie and the Chiyan army were planning a rebellion, he immediately executed his old friend, his son and his subordinates.
 He also executed his own son, Prince Qi, because of the conspiracy.
-The Emperor is very suspicious in nature, and knows what is going on behind his back, whether it is his sons fight for the throne or the Xuan Jing Bureau's heinous methods to solve cases.
+The Emperor is very suspicious in nature, and distrustful of everyone.

 Xiao Jingxuan, Crown Prince Xian

-Crown Prince Xiao Jingxuan (萧景宣) (played by Gao Xin) is the son of Noble Consort Yue.
+Crown prince Xiao Jingxuan (萧景宣) (played by Gao Xin) is the son of Noble Consort Yue.
 He and Prince Yu have been fighting for power in the court via faction-forming.
 It was rumored that a prince from Northern Yan was a nobody with no skills, but became the Crown Prince through help from a divine talent.
 This spurred him and Prince Yu to seek out the divine talent at Lang Zhou.
 However, after mistaking that Mei Changsu is supporting Prince Yu, he attempted to assassinate him multiple times.
 In the end, he was demoted from his status after committing countless felonies, breaking the Emperor's last straw.